InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: Experiments

 \subsection{Ablation Experiments}

-In this section, we conduct a comprehensive ablation study to elucidate the role and effectiveness of each component within the ORBIT framework.
-Our analysis covers several key dimensions: \textbf{(i)} the generation and selection strategies of rubric models, \textbf{(ii)} the impact of different evaluation models on outcome consistency, \textbf{(iii)} the influence of pass@$k$ filtering mechanisms on both sample selection and rubric quality, and \textbf{(iv)} the effectiveness of dynamic sampling and multi-stage training strategies, which are introduced to enable efficient large-scale deployment.
-Finally, we provide an in-depth examination of the model’s behavior and performance following rubrics-based reinforcement learning, highlighting how feedback-driven optimization further enhances the model’s capabilities.
+We conduct a comprehensive ablation study to characterize the role of each ORBIT component.
+Specifically, we examine several key dimensions: \textbf{(i)} strategies for rubric generation and selection, \textbf{(ii)} the impact of evaluator choice on evaluation consistency and reliability, \textbf{(iii)} the influence of pass@$k$ filtering mechanisms on both sample selection and rubric quality, and \textbf{(iv)} the effectiveness of dynamic sampling and multi-stage training strategies.